Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 You may not be able to walk to every destination at Disney World, but there are many convenient transportation options available to you.

-As you might expect, both Disneyland and Disney World can become overly crowded during peak seasons throughout the year.
+As you might expect, Disneyland and Disney World can become overly crowded during peak seasons.
 The parks are likely to be busiest during school breaks, like spring break (in March and April) and summer, as well as holiday seasons like Fourth of July, Halloween, Thanksgiving and Christmas.
 Weekends are also usually more crowded compared to weekdays.

 To be able to enjoy everything each park has to offer, avoid popular holidays, weekends and the spring and summer break period.
-As a result of fewer crowds, you will be able to explore more of the park in less time.
+As a result of fewer crowds, you can explore more of the park in less time.

-However, going to Disney during their special holiday events or celebrations offers its own unique experience, so while it’ll be more crowded, the trip will likely still be worthwhile.
+However, going to Disney during their special holiday events or celebrations offers a unique experience, so while it’ll be more crowded, the trip will likely still be worthwhile.

 Disneyland

-Due to its location in sunny Southern California where temperatures are generally consistent throughout the year, Disneyland may have an advantage in this category.
-Temperatures can still drop to below 50 degrees in the winter and soar to well above 100 in the sweltering summer months of August and September.
+Due to its location in sunny Southern California, where temperatures are generally consistent throughout the year, Disneyland may have an advantage in this category.
+Temperatures can still drop below 50 degrees in the winter and soar to well above 100 in the sweltering summer months of August and September.

 That being said, if you’re looking for a comfortable climate and less crowds, here’s a breakdown of some of the best times to plan your visit to Disneyland: